Aprexis/training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

 # Key contacts and roles

-Catalyze has a Security Officer and Privacy Officer appointed to assist in maintaining and enforcing safegaurds towards compliance.
+Catalyze has a Security Officer and Privacy Officer appointed to assist in maintaining and enforcing safeguards towards compliance.

 **The Privacy officer for Catalyze Inc. is Travis Good**.
 You all have access to his email and phone number through our internal directory.
 Under this role, his responsibilities are to: